Digestey/lw-sqs-ss25/docs/source/adr/011_sql_param.md

-# ADR 010 - Database for testing
+# ADR 012 - Use SQL parameterization

 Date: 21.05.2025